nufi-official/fcl-web3auth-plugin/README.md

 Authenticate the user.

 - `args` (optional): An object specifying the authentication arguments.
-  - If `args` contains a `loginProviderWhiteList` property, the user will be shown a login modal with the specified login provider whitelist (ordered).
+  - If `args` contains a `loginProviderWhiteList` property, the user will be shown a login modal with the specified login providers (ordered the same as in the passed array).
   - If `args` are `undefined`, the user will be shown a login modal with all login options.

 **Examples**